Web Analytics Made Easy - Statcounter

 Tre Marie offers a huge choice of panettones

-For the best panettone, we recommend artisan bakeries, though supermarkets and specialty shops often have delicious options.
+For the best panettoni, we recommend artisan bakeries, though supermarkets and specialty shops often have delicious options too.
+Italian bakers compete every year to make the best panettone.

 2. Italian pasta in various shapes and colours